Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.findOrAdd(idsOrDocs)
 ```

-Find multiple documents in the users store.
-If a document is encrypted, it will be decrypted.
-If a document is not present: a new one will be added (and encrypted).
+Find one or more documents in the users store.
+And decrypt encrypted documents.
+If a document is not present: a new one will get added (and encrypted).

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------